YehoanatnEzra/Collision_Course_Detection/README.md

 This repository offers two complementary pipelines for detecting whether two ships (or any two objects) in a scene are on a collision course, using a sequence of images from a fixed camera:

-1. **Full CV Pipeline** — Perspective Rectification → Manual Tracking → Geometric Analysis → Collision Flag
+1. **Full CV Pipeline with Rectification** — Perspective Rectification → Manual Tracking → Geometric Analysis → Collision Flag
 2. **Practical Pipeline** — Manual Tracking → Linear Intersection + Time-to-Collision + Cross-Ratio → Collision Flag

 ---

-##  Full CV Pipeline (with Rectification)
+##  Full CV Pipeline with Rectification:
 1. **Perspective Rectification**
    The user selects 4 points in one image to warp all frames to a consistent top-down view.
 2. **Manual Object Center Selection**